Protests Erupt Following Fatal ICE Shooting of Minnesota Woman Captured on Video - PRESS AI WORLD

 side-post-image

-• New cellphone video from an ICE agent shows moments before the shooting of Renee Good in Minneapolis.
+• Video from an ICE officer's perspective shows the moments leading up to the fatal shooting of Renee Good.

 Gallery